Causal Climate Emulation with Bayesian Filtering: Experiments

 \textbf{Models.} We compare \name{} to two baseline methods: CDSD \citep{brouillard_causal_2024} and Varimax-PCMCI (V-PCMCI) \citep{runge2015identifying}.
 We report in \cref{tab:savar_results} the F1-score $\frac{2}{\text{recall}^{-1} + \text{precision}^{-1}}$ for all three methods.
 The F1-score ranges from 0 to 1, indicating how well the true graph is learned, with 1 indicating a perfect graph.
 For all methods, we set the number of latent variables equal to the true latent dimension of the SAVAR datasets and use linear transition and decoding models.
-We run \name{} without the spectral components of the loss (i.e. $\lambda_{\text{s}} = \lambda_{\text{t}} = 0$) as the data is not complex enough to require additional physics-informed penalties.
+We run \name{} without the spectral components of the loss (i.e. $\lambda_{\text{s}} = \lambda_{\text{t}} = 0$) as the data is not complex enough to require additional penalties.
 For a fair comparison, all models retain the true number of edges $M$ in their graphs.
 As V-PCMCI scales poorly, we do not report results on the 100 latent datasets due to the extensive computational resources this experiment would require.
 The details of the training procedure and hyperparameter search are given in \cref{sec:savar_training}.

 \textbf{Results.} \name{} achieves high F1-scores on all datasets of various dimensionalities and difficulties, and performs slightly better than CDSD.
 Both methods disentangle the latents very well in all datasets.
-The physics-informed loss is not needed here to achieve high accuracy, as the SAVAR datasets are of relatively low complexity.
-When tested on climate model data, CDSD predictions diverge (see \S \ref{subsec:pre-industrial}), showing the fundamental importance of the physics-informed loss terms when modeling real climate model data.
+The additional losses are not needed here to achieve high accuracy, as the SAVAR datasets are of relatively low complexity.
+When tested on climate model data, CDSD predictions diverge (see \S \ref{subsec:pre-industrial}), showing the fundamental importance of the additional loss terms when modeling real climate model data.
 Another benefit of \name{} is the possibility to control the final sparsity of the graph directly via a constraint.
 CDSD, in contrast, requires careful early-stopping or a thorough hyperparameter search over its sparsity penalty coefficient.

 V-PCMCI achieves lower accuracy, even on datasets of lower complexity or latent dimensionality.
 We argue that because the latents are learned using Varimax-PCA before the causal connections are learned, it might not disentangle the latents correctly, especially as noise increases (\cref{sec:savar_pcmci_modes}).